Content Refreshes: How to Update a Page for SEO

 Other Best Practices When Updating Pages for SEO

-You've invested the money and time to create a helpful page.
-You're wasting that by not optimizing it for SEO so that it actually gets discovered and ranked by Google.
-Use Letterdrop's SEO optimization tool to automatically fix structural issues like suggesting keyword placement in headings, identifying broken links, and naming images.
+Use Letterdrop's Technical SEO tool to automatically fix structural issues like keyword placement in headings, identifying broken links, and naming images.

 2. Build Links — Both Internal and Backlinks